AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51408-order-item-status-is-set-to-backordered.md

 ---
 title: "ACSD-51408: Order item status is incorrectly set to backordered"
-description: Apply the ACSD-51408 patch to fix the Adobe Commerce issue where the order item status is incorrectly set to backordered.
+description: Apply the ACSD-51408 patch to fix the Adobe Commerce issue where the order item status is incorrectly set to [!UICONTROL backordered].
 ---
 # ACSD-51408: Order item status is incorrectly set to *backordered*